-broader and ensures that all property and have been permanently expropriated, to be inputs to livelihoods are taken into account, incuding the costs associated with developing new livelihoods to the same standards or better.
+broader and ensures that all property and incuding the costs associated with developing new livelihoods to the same standards or better.
 Ethiopian legislation relating to rural landholders is relatively fair, and will be expanded upon by the regulations to be promulgated.
 For urban landholders, this is insufficient.
 This will also be clarified with the issuance of the new regulations.
-Until the regulations are promulgated, the legislation requires valuation to be carried out a substitute land is available, this shall equal committee with the relevant qualifications, and ideally this should include an independent expert, as suggested for when the valuation formulae have been released.
+Until the regulations are promulgated, the legislation requires valuation to be carried out a and ideally this should include an independent expert, as suggested for when the valuation formulae have been released.